allenlin90/programmingLearning/csGeneral/masterTheCodingInterviewDataStructureAndAlgorithms/README.md

 2. A regular linked list can only access the next item in the list.
 Therefore, there's no way it can access the previous value or node in the list.
 3. Doubly linked list allows to access the list reversely.
 4. Technically, "lookup" a value in doubly linked list is more efficient, as we can check which half of the linked list is and decide which way to go and check the desirable value rather than checking the value from the start.
 It's time complexity is `O(n/2)`.
-5. However, it takes more memery as each node has another pointer pointing to the previous node in the list (opposite to `next` property in a regular linked list).
+5. However, it takes more memory as each node has another pointer pointing to the previous node in the list (opposite to `next` property in a regular linked list).
 6. Tentative approach
     ```js
     // Javascript